Doksy: Administrative division

 Vojetín forms an exclave of the municipal territory.

 Etymology

 The town's name is cognate with the Old English word dox ('dark'), and refers to the dark places in the swamps near the stream Dokský potok.

-The German name Hirschberg am See means "deer hill by lake".
+The German name Hirschberg am See means 'deer hill by lake'.
 A deer is seen on the symbols of the town.

 Geography

 Doksy is located about 15 km southeast of Česká Lípa and 34 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Dub at 458 m above sea level.
 The stream Robečský potok flows through the town.
-Doksy lies on the shores of Lake Mácha, a large fishpond fed by the stream.
+Doksy lies on the shores of Lake Mácha, which is a large fishpond fed by the Robečský potok.
 There are several other fishponds in the municipal territory.
 Large part of the territory of Doksy lies within the Kokořínsko – Máchův kraj Protected Landscape Area.

 Climate

 Doksy's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 Among them, the annual average temperature is 8.8 C, the hottest month in July is 18.8 C, and the coldest month is -0.7 C in January.
 The annual precipitation is 653.0 mm, of which June is the wettest with 81.1 mm, while April is the driest with only 33.2 mm.
 The extreme temperature throughout the year ranged from -29.5 C on 14 January 1987 to 38.0 C on 7–8 August 2015.